Bengali Hindu wedding

-Bengali Hindu wedding (বাঙালি হিন্দু বিবাহ) refers to the traditional Bengali cultural wedding, typically conducted with Vedic (Hindu) rites and rituals native to the Bengal region of Indian subcontinent which has been practiced through centuries.
+Bengali Hindu wedding (বাঙালি হিন্দু বিবাহ) refers to the traditional Bengali cultural wedding, typically conducted with Vedic (Hindu) rites and rituals native to the Bengal region of the Indian subcontinent that have been practised for centuries.

 Pre-wedding rituals

 Aiburobhaat

-Aiburobhaat is a cherished tradition in Bengali culture, particularly significant for unmarried young adults on the brink of marriage.
-This ritual, which combines (unmarried individual) and (rice), marks the last meal of rice consumed by the bride or groom before they enter married life.
-The event is a celebration of love and care, with parents and relatives going all out to organize an elaborate feast in honor of the occasion.
+Aiburobhaat is a tradition in Bengali culture, particularly significant for unmarried young adults on the verge of marriage.
+This ritual, which combines Aiburo (unmarried individual) and Bhat (rice), marks the last meal of rice consumed by the bride or groom before they enter married life.
+The event celebrates love and care, with parents and relatives making significant efforts to organise an elaborate feast in honour of the occasion.

-What makes Aiburobhaat truly special is the prominent role that fish plays in the ceremony.
-From the rich "doi maach" to the flavorful "maacher jhol," fish dishes are meticulously selected and expertly prepared to delight the guests.
-These dishes not only showcase the culinary heritage of Bengal but also hold deep symbolic meaning.
+Fish plays a prominent role in the ceremony.
+From the rich doi maach to the flavourful maacher jhol, fish dishes are selected and prepared to delight the guests.
+These dishes showcase the culinary heritage of Bengal and hold deep symbolic meaning.
 A notable part of the ritual involves presenting the fish head to the bride or groom, who takes a small bite before passing it on to a sibling.
-This act symbolizes the transfer of marital blessings and is believed to bring good fortune, with the hope that the sibling will soon find a suitable partner.
+This act symbolises the transfer of marital blessings and is believed to bring good fortune, with the hope that the sibling will soon find a suitable partner.

-Aiburobhaat, with its delicious fish preparations and heartfelt traditions, beautifully captures the essence of Bengali culture and the transition from single life to marriage.
+Aiburobhaat, with its fish preparations and traditions, captures the essence of Bengali culture and the transition from single life to marriage.